sparrowcode/PermissionsKit/README.md

 The development of this project is completely free.
 If you can make a contribution, it will help development.
 Here list of task what need do:

 - Fix mistakes in this Readme and docs.
 My English so bad.
+Good create pull request.
 - Add docs in source files.
 Description of public methods and parametrs.
 - Subtitles for [video](https://youtube.com/ivanvorobei) in any your native languages, where I tell you how to connect a configuration file.
 - Help me translate [Debts app](https://itunes.apple.com/app/id1446635818) for other languages.